jaxriemer/NewRepo/Lab 3/README.md

 echo "Just what do you think you're doing, Dave?" | festival --tts
 ```

-Now, you might wonder what exactly is a `.sh` file?
-Typically, a `.sh` file is a shell script which you can execute in a terminal.
-The example files we offer here are for you to figure out the ways to play with audio on your Pi!

 You can also play audio files directly with `aplay filename`.
 Try typing `aplay lookdave.wav`.

 \*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\*

 [Copy of Greeting Code](https://github.com/jaxriemer/Interactive-Lab-Hub/blob/ead7e63efcec7a87054451f91adcf42d267afe03/Lab%203/name_demo.sh)

 Bonus: If this topic is very exciting to you, you can try out this new TTS system we recently learned about: https://github.com/rhasspy/larynx